 Example-1:

-You can execute the below PowerShell command to set the context for the specified subscription.
+You can execute the PowerShell command below to set the specified subscription context.

 PS C:\WINDOWS\system32> Set-AzContext -Subscription '1cdf4300-dee5-4518-9c9c-feaa72a5cbd1'